 If the signatory is not the same as the Consultant, then the signatory representing the Consultant certifies that its entity operating statutes allow it to sign this MSA and be paid for the Services.
 The Consultant agrees that any fees and expenses will be used in accordance with its operating status and will not be used for any private purposes.

-I have read, accept and agree to all of the terms and conditions of this Agreement:
+I have read, accept and agree to all of the terms and conditions of this MSA: